sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 This document will attempt to be both a conceptual vision of the design of scientific infrastructure as well as a practical outline of the tools and path to realizing it.
 Both are essential, but make some conflicting demands on the construction of the piece: Making real progress in the constellation of problems above requires considering their interrelatedness and mutual reinforcement, rather than treating them as isolated problems that can be addressed piecemeal.
 Such a broad scope trades off with a detailed description of the relevant technology and systems, but a myopic techno-zealotry that does not examine the social and ethical nature of scientific practice risks reproducing or creating new sources of harm (see {mirowskiFutureOpenScience2018} for a particularly baroque expression of a related argument with respect to the open science movement).

+**Let's be super clear though, this is not some far-off fantastical vision, all of the technologies i describe are real and exist in some form.
+What I am describing here is the potential of combining them in a principled way.**

 Allow me to make explicit some of my beliefs and biases that motivate and structure the arguments in this paper. *(then actually do it lol)*

 I argue that infrastructure development also requires us to rethink the way we *organize* ourselves, where rather than turning to yet another *centralized* system, we learn from decades of experience from academic, activist, and digital communities that *decentralized* systems can deliver us the needed flexibility and resiliency.
 Neuroscience is not physics or astronomy, and its specific affordances and constraints need to be interrogated to imagine how a model of large-scale collaboration should overlap and diverge from that of national labs and observatories.